EmersonB3ck/Hackathon26/README.md

 ## Overview

-Hackathon26 is a fitness assistance tool developed for a hackathon that analyzes workout form in real time using computer vision.
+Exercise Routine Evaluator is a fitness assistance tool developed for a hackathon that analyzes workout form in real time using computer vision.
 The system monitors body landmarks to evaluate movement execution and prevent injury.

 **Supported Exercises:**
-* [Exercise 1]
+* Squat
-* [Exercise 2]
+* Bench Press
-* [Exercise 3]
+* Push Up
-* [Exercise 4]
+* Curl
-* [Exercise 5]
+* Lunge

 ---